chrisaberson/MVstats/README.md

 To install the package, use the following code.

+install.packages(“devtools”)
+install.packages(“learnr”)
-install.packages(“devtools”,“learnr”) library(devtools)
+library(devtools)
 install\_github(“chrisaberson/MVstats”)

 To run a tutorial, use this code.
 Currently, there is only a Logistic tutorial.

+library(learnr)
-library(learnr) run\_tutorial(“Logistic”, package = “MVstats”)
+run\_tutorial(“Logistic”, package = “MVstats”)

 After you run this code, the tutorial will open, either in a separate RStudio standalone window or in a tab on your browser.

 If this doesn’t work, you likely need to update your rtools.
 Go to
 <a href="https://cran.r-project.org/bin/windows/Rtools/" class="uri">https://cran.r-project.org/bin/windows/Rtools/</a>